4350pChris/blog/rapper-vocabulary-analyzer.md

 Another side note on an error I only encountered later on - with DynamoDB I quickly got to the point where I was hitting the capacity limits and was throttled.
 This effectively means that the operation will fail.
 Usually this happened due to me refreshing the page too often, which would fetch all artists from the database.
-Increasing them of course worked, but I was a little surprised to see me hitting the limits of free tier even though I was only using the application myself and there was no way for me to reduce the size of the items I was fetching any further.
+Increasing the limits of course worked, but I was a little surprised to see me hitting the limits of free tier even though I was only using the application myself and there was no way for me to reduce the size of the items I was fetching any further.

 ### Dependency Injection